 Founders Union – Delphi Center admin office

 - On-site battery recycling is now available through University housing!
-Students living in Bettie Johnson Hall, Community Park, Center Hall, Kurz Hall, Louisville Hall, Medical-Dental Apartments, Miller Hall, Threlkeld Hall, Unitas Tower, University Tower Apartments, Wellness Hall, and West Hall will be able to drop off their used batteries at the housing Front Desk for recycling.
+Students living in Bettie Johnson Hall, Community Park, Kurz Hall, Louisville Hall, Medical-Dental Apartments, Miller Hall, Threlkeld Hall, Unitas Tower & University Tower Apartments can drop off their used batteries for recycling at the housing Front Desk.

 - Recycling tip: “Reduce, Recharge, and then Recycle!”
 Whenever possible use rechargeable batteries.
 The best rechargeable batteries are the “low self-discharge” Nickel-Metal Hydride (Ni-MH) cells.
 These low-discharge batteries have a lot going for them: they come fully charged (like alkaline batteries), and they can hold their charge over many months.
 Because they can hold their charge for so long, they are suitable for low-drain devices like remote controls and flashlights.

 Lighting: Lamp bulb/tube Recycling

 Fluorescent light tubes and compact lamps contain a small amount of mercury.
-Recycling is the most environmentally acceptable method of handling lighting waste.
+Recycling is the only responsible method of handling lighting waste.
 Fluorescent lamps are recycled for their mercury (Hg) content and comprehensive recyclers can also recover other metals, soda glass and phosphor powder from fluorescent bulbs.